alexmehta/theia/README.md

 pip install -r requirements.txt
 ```

 This can be ran on a raspberry pi and uses an intel realsense camera.
-Refer to those forums/repos for assistance.
+Refer to those forums/repos for assistance on installing if the script fails.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first
 to discuss what you would like to change.

-Please make sure to update tests as appropriate.
+Please make sure to update any tests as appropriate.

 ## License